Alberta Masiello: Life

 Alberta Masiello studied singing with Fernanda Rapisardi in Milan, and piano with Renzo Lorenzoni at the Milan Conservatory, (Conservatorio di musica "Giuseppe Verdi" di Milano), with a diploma, 1932 and at The Juilliard School.
 Ernest Hutcheson, the president of Juilliard, took an interest in Masiello and helped her start a career as a pianist.
-After graduating from Juilliard, Masiello studied voice with Paul Althouse, Desire Defrere and Mme.
+After graduating from Juilliard, Masiello studied voice with Paul Althouse, Désiré Defrère, and Mme.
 Anna Schön-René.

 Margaret Mara describes Masiello in 1932 as "simple, unaffected in manner.
 Tall, lithesome, brown haired.
 Her dark eyes are eloquent as are her graceful hands which flutter expressively as she talks.
 She has not yet mastered our language and many times during our visit she called upon her mother for conversational assistance.
 For her mother has had eight years of residence in the United States while Alberta stayed in Milan with her maternal grandmother to finish her studies."